refnum/rn-format/README.md

 rn-format
 =========
-rn-format is a wrapper around clang-format.
+rn-format is a source code reformatter based on uncrustify and clang-format.

-It invokes clang-format with a built-in formatting style, allowing it to be used without any external .clang-format file, then applies some additional formatting rules.
+Uncrustify is used to perform code transformations, such as adjusting parentheses or braces, followed by clang-format for code reformatting.

+A final set of formatting rules are then applied after both tools.

 It is distributed under the MIT licence.